RishiHazra/LLM-SAT/README.md

-# Can Large Language Models Reason?
+# Have Large Language Models Learned to Reason?
 A Characterization via 3-SAT Phase Transitions
-This repository contains the code and data for our paper.
+This repository contains the code and data for our COLM 2025 paper.

 ## SAT Solving and Model Counting